benbarraclough/BeerGoggleGames/src/content/posts/killer-power-hours.md

 ---
 title: Killer Power Hours
-cover: BGGBW.webp
-excerpt: >-
+date: '2022-09-01'
-  An excellent selection of some of the best power hour videos that can be used for an evening of drinking & entertainment.
+excerpt: 'An excellent selection of some of the best power hour videos that can be used for an evening of drinking & entertainment.'
 ---
-3. Killer Power Hours

 ![](/images/powerhour.webp)

-Posted September 2022

 An excellent selection of some of the best power hour videos that can be used for an evening of drinking & entertainment.